Countdown (game show): Post-Whiteley

-In November 2008, Jeff Stelling was confirmed as the new host, while Oxford maths graduate Rachel Riley was confirmed as Vorderman's replacement.
-Stelling remained with the programme until the end of 2011, when his football commitments with Sky Sports forced him reluctantly to leave Countdown.
-Before his departure, The Apprentice star Nick Hewer was announced as his replacement, and he took over as the main presenter when his first episode aired on 9 January 2012.
-In 2020, during the ongoing COVID-19 pandemic, it was announced that Colin Murray, a frequent Dictionary Corner guest, would fill in for Hewer while he spent a period of time in isolation during the UK's second lockdown.
+In November 2008, Jeff Stelling was confirmed as the new host, while Oxford maths graduate Rachel Riley was confirmed as Carol Vorderman's replacement.
+Jeff Stelling remained with the programme until the end of 2011, when his football commitments with Sky Sports forced him reluctantly to leave Countdown.
+Before his departure, The Apprentice star Nick Hewer was announced as his replacement and he took over as the main presenter when his first episode aired on 9 January 2012.
+In 2020, during the COVID-19 pandemic, it was announced that Colin Murray (a frequent Dictionary Corner guest) would fill in for Nick Hewer while he spent a period of time in isolation during the UK's second lockdown.

+Des O'Connor died on 14 November 2020 after suffering a fall at home the previous week; the episode that aired two days later was dedicated to his memory.

-On 7 December 2020, Hewer announced that he would be stepping down as the host of Countdown at the end of series 83 in summer 2021.
-Hewer said it had been "privilege and a pleasure to take the helm of Countdown".
-It was then announced on 15 February 2021 that Anne Robinson, who first appeared on the show as a guest in Dictionary Corner in 1987, would take over from Hewer at the start of series 84.
-Hewer's final show aired on 25 June 2021.
-On 28 June 2021, Robinson became the show’s first female host in its 39-year history.
-In May 2022, it is announced that she would be leaving the show after just one year, with Murray taking over for the majority of series 86.
-In total, Robinson recorded 265 episodes, which equates to two full series, and the first three weeks of series 86.
+On 7 December 2020, Nick Hewer announced that he would be stepping down as the host of Countdown at the end of Series 83 in Summer 2021.
+Nick Hewer said it had been "privilege and a pleasure to take the helm of Countdown".
+It was then announced on 15 February 2021 that Anne Robinson, who first appeared on the show as a guest in Dictionary Corner in 1987, would take over from Nick Hewer at the start of Series 84.
+Nick Hewer's final show aired on 25 June 2021.
+On 28 June 2021, Anne Robinson became the show's first female host in its 39-year history.
+In May 2022, it was announced that she would be leaving the show after just one year with Colin Murray taking over for the majority of Series 86.
+In total, Anne Robinson recorded 265 episodes, which equates to two full series and the first three weeks of Series 86.